Parton distributions need representative sampling: Introduction

+The discrepancies in estimated uncertainties have a variety of implications.
+For example, they can explain different conclusions about the strength of evidence for the nonperturbative (intrinsic) charm component of the proton obtained by the NNPDF \cite{Ball:2022qks} and CTEQ-TEA \cite{Guzzi:2022rca} groups.
+They also affect projections for sensitivity of planned new experiments, just like related mathematical issues affect planning and policies in other fields \cite{Puy:2022a}.
+Such differences are often attributed to the tolerance conventions chosen by the global analysis groups. ["Tolerance" refers to the prescription for estimating the PDF uncertainty, see the discussion in Ref.~\cite{Kovarik:2019xvh}.]
+Are the tolerance conventions mostly subjective, or can some conventions perform better than the others?
+The question is sharpened by formulating it as a problem about {\it sampling} of a {\it specific} PDF-dependent observable that PDFs themselves.

-Section~\ref{sec:SamplingTrio} reviews mathematical essentials that elucidate this question.
-The trio identity for the sample deviation (Sec.~\ref{sec:trio}) and cornerstone properties of multidimensional (quasi-)Monte Carlo integration (Sec.~\ref{sec:QMC}) demonstrate that complex, large-scale analyses are at an elevated risk of an unaccounted sampling bias.
+Our article presents an introduction to the sampling of PDF solutions, followed by a presentation of a technique to improve sampling of PDF uncertainty for user-selected QCD observables.
+Section~\ref{sec:SamplingTrio} reviews mathematical essentials for this discussion.
+Among these, we first introduce the trio identity, useful for quantifying the convergence of sampling estimates.
+The trio identity for the sample deviation (Sec.~\ref{sec:trio}) and cornerstone properties of multidimensional (quasi-) Monte Carlo integration (Sec.~\ref{sec:QMC}) demonstrate that complex, large-scale analyses are at an elevated risk of an unaccounted sampling bias.
 Global QCD analyses must strive for representative sampling of all acceptable solutions, which may increase the resulting PDF uncertainties or effective tolerance.